Go back to all articles

 5 min read

-Load profile is a set of operations and their intensity, chosen in such a way, that together they create a load comparable to the production load.
+A load profile is a set of operations whose intensity is chosen to create a load comparable to the production traffic patterns.

-Load testing preparation is one of the most important steps in the load testing.
+Load testing preparation is one of the most important steps in load testing services.

-An incorrect load profile generates testing results that are not related to the production.
+An incorrect load profile generates testing results unrelated to the production.

 We recommend to begin the load testing preparation by considering the testing goals, such as: